AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

    i.e. inflateInit2(h, -15) needs to be called in zlib.
 flush_block_size
    The number of (uncompressed) bytes between full flush points.
-See above.
+See above. tag_dictionary_length
+   The number of bytes contained in the tag dictionary that follows the flush points.
+The tag dictionary is organized as in the way outlined above. key names names are Utf8 encoded.
+   Most key values are xml as the description.
+   The 'imspector' tag e.g. provides all imspector related meta-data. stack_end_disk
+   See comment.
+min_format_version
+   The minimum format version needed to successfully read this stack. stack_end_used_disk
+   See comment.
+samples_written
+   If smaller than the expected amount of samples, the stack was truncated at this point.
+   Remaining data is zero by default (unless you want to show uninitialized data differently). num_chunk_positions
+   Chunk positions following the tag dictionary when stacks have been written interleaved.
+   More info to follow.

 The footer is immediately followed by :cppcode:`rank` label strings (encoded in the same form as the column labels) which are in turn followed by the column positions, column labels, meta data and flush positions as outlined above.

 .. note:: Backwards and forward compatibility:
    As outlined above, OBF files are designed to be backwards and forward compatible.
-Any breaking change would be accompanied by a change of the magic header.
-Versions after such a change may introduce a different versioning scheme indicating forward compatible versions but both, breaking of the forward compatibility and such a change in philosophy are currently not being considered.

-   Also, please note that while this is unintended behaviour the footer is allowed to grow without a version jump. i.e. more data may follow or the size member may indicate that the footer structure written is larger than expected for this version.
-This is no problem as long as its size member is used to find the beginning of the label strings.
+However, version 6 files where :cppcode:`samples_written` is different from the total amount of samples in the stack or where :cppcode:`num_chunk_points` is not zero break forward compatibility of old readers.
+   Readers that do not check :cppcode:`min_format_version` will fail miserably, those that do should disregard the stack and notify the user.

+   Please note that :cppcode:`min_format_version` is the minimum format version that needs to be implemented to successfully read all the information from the file this version knows about.
+The footer and the data that follows are allowed to grow in future versions without this value changing.
+   You may want to notify the user if the stack or file format have gone up as information might be available but disregarded.
+Make sure to use the :cppcode:`size` member of the footer to jump to the variable sized data section.

 .. note:: SI units
    While simply writing SI units as a string in a certain format would have been simpler and